Add Recipe!Hit The 'ADD RECIPE' Button To Submit Your Recipes On VeganRecipeNews.

 Nutmeg grows in tropical regions and is a staple ingredient in kitchens worldwide.
 In fact, Nutmeg was considered a symbol of wealth and power during the Middle Ages, leading to fierce competition among European powers to control the spice trade.
 Ancient civilizations highly prized it for its unique flavor profile and medicinal properties.

-Nutmeg not only refines many dishes but is also good for your health.
+Nutmeg not only enhances the flavor of many dishes but is also beneficial for your health.
 Incidentally, it is not a real nut but a seed.
-As a remedy, Nutmeg helps with stress and lack of sleep, for example.
+As a remedy, Nutmeg helps alleviate stress and insomnia, for example.
 The spice can also work real magic in your kitchen.

 Health Benefits of Nutmeg

 Nutmeg also stimulates circulation and can, therefore, relieve pain.
-To do this, drop the essential oil on parts of the body with sore muscles or tension, for example.
+To do this, apply the essential oil to parts of the body with sore muscles or tension, such as the back or neck.
 The paste you make from grated Nutmeg and water has an anti-inflammatory effect.

 Dose carefully